woocommerce/qit-documentation/docs/using-qit/notifications-results.md

-# Notifications and Results
+# Notifications and results

 After running tests, QIT provides detailed information about their outcomes, including logs, warnings, errors, and even security or compatibility issues.
 You can access these results through the WooCommerce Vendor Dashboard or the CLI output.
 Additionally, you can configure email notifications for failed or warning-level tests, ensuring you never miss critical updates.

-## Viewing Results in the Vendor Dashboard
+## Viewing results in the vendor dashboard

 1. Log in to your WooCommerce.com account and go to the `Vendor Dashboard`.
 2. Navigate to the `All Tests` page in the QIT menu.